randy-yee/academic-kickstart/content/teaching/teaching-experience.md

   location = "Calgary"
   date_start = "2020-01-01"
   date_end = "2020-04-30"
+  date_start = "2019-01-01"
+  date_end = "2019-04-30"
-  description = """Responsibilities include hosting 2-3 hour long tutorials per week, guest lecturing, and marking assignments."""
+  description = """Responsibilities included designing and hosting 2-3 one-hour long tutorials per week, guest lecturing, and marking assignments."""

 [[experience]]
-  title = "Professor"
+  title = "Course Development TA: CPSC 418/MATH 318 -- Introduction to Cryptography"
-  company = "University X"
-  company_url = ""
+  company = "University of Calgary" company_url = ""
-  location = "California"
+  location = "Calgary"
-  date_start = "2016-01-01"
+  date_start = "2019-09-01"
-  date_end = "2016-12-31"
+  date_end = "2020-012-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Responsibilities included researching and designing new assignment problems for this introductory course on cryptography.
+In particular, we designed a series of python programming problems which involved more modern cryptographic practices and aligned with course objectives.
+These problems successively built upon one another, invoking key concepts from the course, culminating in a pedagogical implementation of the TLS handshake protocol."""

 +++